eugenia1984/english/glossary.md

 `It concerns me that the software isn't updating correctly.` -> You are worried about the software not updating as it should.

 - **consistency**: refers to the quality of always behaving or performing in a similar way, or of always happening in a similar way.
 It's often used to describe regular habits or behaviors.
 For example: ``Her consistency in studying every day led to great results``.

+- **constantly**: is an adverb that describes something that happens continuously or very frequently.
+It is related to the adjective constant, which refers to something that does not change or stops.
+For example:

+`She constantly checks her emails throughout the day.` -> This sentence uses the adverb, which describes the frequency of the action of checking.

+`There was a constant need for updates.` -> This sentence uses the adjective, which describes the need as being frequent.

 - **contactless**: usually describes a type of technology where you don't need to physically touch or swipe something.